lucabotti/lucabotti.github.io/content/posts/the-chaotic-architect/index.md

 -->

 # The Chaotic Architect

+**Disclaimer:**_this is the original version of the LinkedIn post at https://www.linkedin.com/pulse/chaotic-architect-red-software-systems-bsuaf_

 ## Part 1 - Introduction
 We often think to software architecture as clear, plain vision of the components of a system or software solutions.
 A clear-cut, CAD like vision of a Cathedral that a team of software engineers will build with the precision of ancient craftmanship, driven by the wise suggestions of team leaders, with the cadence of a ballet orchestrated by Project Managers.